 Of nine reviewed Dutch universities, the Computer Science research at the UT is the only university with the highest scores on quality and relevance to society.

 One research group at the University of Twente participates in the Cyber Security specialisation: Services, Cyber Security and Safety Research group (SCS).
 Their goal is to develop methods and techniques for developing IT-based service levels with safety- and security levels, and to develop methods and techniques that make existing IT based services more secure.
 Our multidisciplinary research approach makes us unique and provides for a stimulating research environment for master’s students.

 Two research groups at the University of Twente participate in the Data Science and Technology specialisation: Services, Cyber Security and Safety and Databases.
-The Databases (DB) group’s mission is to enable users to filter and retrieve relevant information, to reduce the unreliability of data, and to protect the security and privacy of data by extending database technology.
+The Data Science (DS) group’s mission is to enable users to filter and retrieve relevant information, to reduce the unreliability of data, and to protect the security and privacy of data by extending database technology.
 Students work on big data, often many terabytes.

 One research group at the University of Twente participate in the Software Technology specialisation.
 The research and education of the Formal Methods and Tools (FMT) group aims at applying rigorous techniques to improve the quality of software-intensive systems by all means.
 To avoid errors, requirements specifications and early designs are scrutinised with powerful tools, such as model checkers and theorem provers.
 We also apply software verification at the level of source code or the generated byte-code.
 Even further down the line, an effective method to detect bugs is by applying systematic testing techniques.

 The research group Design and Analysis of Communication Systems at the University of Twente participates in the Master's in Internet Science & Technology, also related to Computer Science research.